 Iraq: Lifting the Fog of War

-In July and August 2003, HRC and the International Center for Transitional Justice (ICTJ) sent Phuong Pham and Patrick Vinck (formerly of Tulane University and now on the HRC staff) and ICTJ staff member Nehal Bhuta to Iraq to conduct a qualitative study to understand how Iraqis wished to deal with their legacy of human rights violations and political violence.
-Their research was published in a joint HRC-ICTJ report, Iraqi Voices: Attitudes Toward Transitional Justice and Social Reconstruction.
+In July and August 2003, HRC and the International Center for Transitional Justice (ICTJ) sent Phuong Pham and Patrick Vinck and ICTJ staff member Nehal Bhuta to Iraq to conduct a qualitative study to understand how Iraqis wished to deal with their legacy of human rights violations and political violence.
+Their research was published in May 2004 in a joint HRC-ICTJ report, titled Iraqi Voices: Iraqi Voices: Attitudes Toward Transitional Justice and Social Reconstruction.